Speed of Sound (song): Composition

 with a backing synthesizer that is heard throughout the song.
 The melody then transitions into the first verse being sung by lead singer Chris Martin.
 It repeats, with the song then transitioning into its second verse.
 The verses of song feature the rest of the band as the song continues to build.
 It then climaxes with the anthemic chorus, which features a huge roar of instrumentation that includes electric and bass guitars, drums, and synthesizers.
 The song then ends with the chorus and its grandiose sound.
 "Speed of Sound" is written in the key of A Mixolydian.

 The lyrics in the song are cryptic.
-The ending lines of the chorus emphasise belief and assurance: "If you could see it then you'd understand/Ah, when you see it then you'll understand."
-This belief is restated in the third verse: "Some things you have to believe/others are puzzles puzzling me."
-The fourth line in the second verse alludes to discovering one's place in the world: "How long am I gonna stand/with my head stuck under the sand."
+The ending lines of the chorus emphasise belief and assurance: "If you could see it then you'd understand/Ah, when you see it then you'll understand".
+This belief is restated in the third verse: "Some things you have to believe/others are puzzles puzzling me".
+The fourth line in the second verse alludes to discovering one's place in the world: "How long am I gonna stand/with my head stuck under the sand".

 In his review of X&Y, Bill White of the Seattle Post-Intelligencer newspaper noted that the "slowing ... creative juices" evident in "Speed of Sound" compare to "melodies from both Jeff Buckley ('Last Goodbye') and Keane ('Everybody's Changing')".

-Release and critical reception
+Release

 "Speed of Sound" premiered on 18 April 2005 during Steve Lamacq's show at the BBC Radio 1, receiving a digital download release in the following day.
 However, since tracks had to be made available both digitally and physically to enter the UK Singles Chart, the band issued CD and 7" editions on 23 May.
 The single was pressed with two B-sides: "Things I Don't Understand" and "Proof".